isc-projects/kea/doc/sphinx/arm/classify.rst

 (and/or prefixes), based on the assigned client classes.
 The details can be found in :ref:`high-availability-library`.

-The BOOTP hook uses the BOOTP class: when an incoming BOOTP query is recognized it is put in this class and built BOOTP response too.
+The BOOTP class is used by the BOOTP hook library to classify and respond to inbound BOOTP queries.

 Other examples are the ALL class, which all incoming packets belong to, and the KNOWN class, assigned when host reservations exist for a